-• There are two predominant body styles seen in Orandas.
+- There are two predominant body styles seen in Orandas.
 The first type of body style tends to be more rounded, and looks egg-shaped.
 The line illustration shown above reflects this body style.
-The following photographs depict this body style type.

-• The second body type tends to be more streamlined, and less robust.
-The following picture shows this second, more streamlined body type.

-- Generally speaking, the more rounded body shape is preferred, since it provides a better structure for the placement of fins, and permits the fish to balance the wen or head-growth, which can become quite heavy as the fish matures. - Finnage on Orandas can be quite variable, ranging from a thin style of fin (which is also known as ribbon-tail, forked, or basic double tail), to a fuller style of fin, which looks similar to a Veiltail.
+The following photographs depict this body style type. - The second body type tends to be more streamlined, and less robust.
+Generally speaking, the more rounded body shape is preferred, since it provides a better structure for the placement of fins, and permits the fish to balance the wen or head-growth, which can become quite heavy as the fish matures. - Finnage on Orandas can be quite variable, ranging from a thin style of fin (which is also known as ribbon-tail, forked, or basic double tail), to a fuller style of fin, which looks similar to a Veiltail.
 There are also versions of Orandas which have tail styles that are intermediate between a true ribbon-tail and a Veiltail. - Dorsal fins seem to be linked to tail type.
 The ribbon-tail varieties seem to possess less well-developed dorsal fins, while the Veiltail types seem to produce dorsal fins that are higher and carried more fully erect. - Body style also seems to be linked to finnage.
 Generally speaking, the fuller body types seem to have better developed fins, while the thinner body types tend to have less well-developed fins.
-Longer, more flowing fins are preferred, and tend to be rated more highly when judging these fish.
+Longer, more flowing fins are preferred, and tend to be rated more highly when judging these fish. - Headgrowth in Orandas can be quite variable, and there are three areas where headgrowth occurs in these fish.
+The first area of growth is in the cranial region, that is, on the top of the head.
+The second area of growth is on the checks of the fish, and the third area of growth is on the gill plates.
+Ideally, the fish should have evenly distributed headgrowth over all three areas of the fish.
+It is often common for Orandas to have headgrowth in one or two of these areas, or to have uneven headgrowth in any of the areas.
+Fish with uneven headgrowth should be avoided. - Orandas occur in all colors common to goldfish.
+Several specific types of coloration have been developed in Orandas, including a Redcap which is a white fish with a red headgrowth, and the Azumanishiki, which is a Japanese term for a Calico Oranda, and contains more blue coloration.
+The redcap is judged in the Oranda category with a modification to the standard for the unique red hood and brilliant white body color.
+At this time, the Azumanishiki is judged in the "Other" or "Miscellaneous" categories at shows.